../../_images/logo_gdal.png ../../_images/OSGeo_project.png

 gdal_translate --formats

-The –format commandline switch can be used to query details about a particular driver, including creation options, and permitted data types.
+The –format command line switch can be used to query details about a particular driver, including creation options, and permitted data types.

 gdalinfo --format jpeg